Mitchell & Titus: Early business

 Bert N. Mitchell and Robert Titus formed a partnership in 1974, establishing Mitchell & Titus, LLP.
 In the late 1970s, the firm targeted not-for-profit, community-based organizations receiving federal grants from the Great Society programs.
-Among the first large not-for-profit clients were the Economic Commission of Nassau County (NY), and Recruitment and Training, Inc. of the A. Philip Randolph Institute.
+Among the first large not-for-profit clients were the Economic Commission of Nassau County (New York), and Recruitment and Training, Inc. of the A. Philip Randolph Institute.

 In 1978, Mitchell & Titus broke new ground by pioneering joint venture projects with the then "Big Eight" accounting firms.
 The firm entered a joint venture agreement with KPMG Peat Marwick to conduct New York City's first independent audit.
 The firm also opened its Washington, D.C. office in 1979 to be better positioned for government contracts.
 Joint ventures and minority participation contracts attributed to the firm's growth throughout the late 1980s, during the time when the "Big Eight" became the "Big Six".